MP Cabinet expansion: CM Shivraj Singh Chouhan includes two rebel Congress MLAs

 Silawat was a Congress MLA from Sanver constituency in Indore and Rajput represented Surkhi constituency in Sagar district.
 To accommodate Rajput, the BJP had to deny berth to senior leaders Gopal Bhargav and Bhupendra Singh.

-On March 10, Scindia resigned from the Congress and joined the BJP on March 11. as soon as Scindia was induced into the saffron party, he was named the BJP's Rajya Sabha candidate for the Madhya Pradesh seat.
+On March 10, Scindia resigned from the Congress and joined the BJP on March 11.
+As soon as Scindia was induced into the saffron party, he was named the BJP's Rajya Sabha candidate for the Madhya Pradesh seat.